Links with this icon leave the Virginia Department of Education website and visit an external resource.

 - National Endowment for the Humanities Summer Program – July 8 - August 2

 K-12 teachers can apply for a stipend to attend the NEH program “Rethinking the Gilded Age and Progressive Era, 1877 to 1920.”
 NEH Summer Scholars will spend four weeks in Chicago engaging in discussions about this time period in American history and creating materials to use in their classrooms.
-Apply by March 2.

 - Project CRESST ACADEMY

 CRESST Academy is a week-long professional development for middle and high school life science, biology, and health/physical education teachers.
 The curriculum is designed to enhance students’ research skills and awareness of the importance of healthy lifestyle choices.
 CRESST will take place at Virginia Commonwealth University with “in your classroom” implementation throughout the fall semester.
 Participants receive graduate credit or a stipend to purchase program related supplies.
-Applications are due by March 6.

 - SOL Assessments Review Committee for Special Test Forms Nominations